 - Single plants have both male and female flowers; greenish male flowers are at the tips of the branches; female flowers grow from the base of leaves lower on the same branch

 - Annual species reproduce by seed; perennial species spread by running roots called rhizomes.

-- Grows well in both cultivate and neglected soil; grows in both moist and dry conditions.
+- Grows well in both cultivated and neglected soil; grows in both moist and dry conditions.

-- Pull by hand and hoe early in season; annual ragweed has a shallow taproot.
+- Pull by hand and hoe early in the season; annual ragweed has a shallow taproot.